 Upcoming Program: 2022 NAGTRI International Fellows

-Due to the ongoing international health crisis amid the COVID-19 pandemic, NAGTRI made the difficult decision to postpone the 2020 International Fellows program until 2022.
+Due to the ongoing international health crisis amid the COVID-19 pandemic, NAGTRI made the difficult decision to postpone the 2020 International Fellows program.
+NAGTRI is pleased to be hosting the program again in 2022 with the same class and topic originally scheduled for 2020.

 The 2022 class will focus on the important issue of domestic and sexual violence, the role of prosecutors, and the tools they may use in reducing the effects of domestic and sexual violence.
 Experts will provide a foundational overview of the current trends and continuing impact of these crimes while sharing investigative and prosecutorial techniques to fight such violence at every stage.